Skip to main content

 • Reduced by other commitments

-How blocks consume capacity
+How blocks affect capacity

-When a block is scheduled:
+When a block is scheduled with dates:

 • Shows as “used” capacity in schedule

-• Prevents over-allocation
+• Helps prevent over-allocation

 Time entry best practices

-Logging time for blocks
+Logging time for block work

 Do: